mitsuba-renderer/drjit/docs/cflow.rst

               x = g(x)
           return x

+   This will likely not yield the expected behavior: first, Dr.Jit's :py:func:`@dr.syntax <drjit.syntax>` decorator ignores ``for`` loops and only considers ``while`` loops.
+Furthermore, it only processes loops with array-valued loop stopping conditions, which is not the case here.
-   Since Dr.Jit only traces ``while`` loops with array-valued conditions, this function actually unrolls the computation graph of ``g`` 1000 times and is equivalent to
+   Therefore, this function actually unrolls the computation graph of ``g`` 1000 times and is equivalent to

    .. code-block:: python